Cookie Consent

 #4 Record keeping

 Record keeping for browsewrap agreements can be challenging since there is no explicit action or record of user consent.
-Sometimes, the company may rely on website analytics or user behavioral data for record-keeping.
+Sometimes, the company or website owner may rely on website analytics or user behavioral data for record-keeping.

 Clickwrap agreements generally have better record-keeping capabilities.
 Each time a user accepts the terms, their consent is explicitly recorded, often through a timestamp and a unique identifier.
-This provides a clear record of the user's consent, which can be valuable in legal proceedings.
+This provides a clear record of the user's consent, which can be valuable in court cases.

 Also read: Tips to Store Your Contracts Effectively